-The Yorkville Historical Society is sponsoring the placement of the Wright Funeral Home marker.
-Placement is scheduled for August of 2018.
+The Yorkville Historical Society sponsored the placement of the Wright Funeral Home marker in 2018.

 The text of the marker:

 Isaac “Bub” Wright Jr. was a master craftsman who began making caskets in the early 1900s.
 In 1914 he began Wright Funeral Home at this location.
 The two-story building here served as a funeral parlor and chapel, with an embalming room operated at the rear of the building.
 The second floor served as a casket making shop.
 Isaac Wright died in 1918, but his widow, Fannie C. Wright, continued to operate the business.

 Wright Funeral Home was among the earliest black-owned businesses in York and remains family-owned after 100 years.
 It played an important role serving the African American community during the era of racial segregation.
 The Wright family also operated a grocery store, which was replaced by a modern brick funeral home in 1985.
 In 1998, the original funeral home building was repurposed as the Alice Wright Smith Historical Museum.